Malik Bendjelloul: Death

-At rush hour on 13 May 2014 Malik Bendjelloul committed suicide by throwing himself in front of an oncoming train at the Solna centrum metro station in Stockholm after struggling with depression, as reported by his brother Johar.
+At rush hour on 13 May 2014, Malik Bendjelloul died by suicide when he jumped in front of an oncoming train at the Solna centrum metro station in Stockholm after struggling with depression, as reported by his brother Johar.
 At the time of his death, he was working on a film project based on Lawrence Anthony's book The Elephant Whisperer.